/

 The Support: A Total Disaster

-However, the technical performance is completely let down by the customer service.
-My plan included a Netflix subscription, but the initial activation link I received simply didn't work.
+However, the technical performance is let down badly by the customer service.
+My plan included a Netflix subscription, but the original activation link simply did not work.

-This kicked off a saga where I had to message them on live chat five separate times.
-Each time, I was connected to an advisor (usually with a foreign name, suggesting offshore support centers) who would apologize and promise that the issue would be fixed and a new link sent within one working day.
+This kicked off a saga where I had to message live chat five separate times.
+Each time, I was connected to an adviser who apologised and promised the issue would be fixed and a new link sent within one working day.

 Virgin Media Live Chat Complaint Screenshot 1 Virgin Media Fixed Email Screenshot

-One advisor even promised a £5 credit off my bill as compensation.
-Yet, despite these promises, I never received the new link after any of those five conversations.
-It was incredibly frustrating-they were quick to reply to the chat, but so slow to actually action anything.
+One adviser even promised a £5 credit off my bill as compensation.
+Yet despite all those promises, I never received the new link after any of those five conversations.
+It was incredibly frustrating.
+They were quick enough to reply in chat, but painfully slow to actually sort anything.

-Then, completely randomly, two weeks after my last message, I finally received the activation link via email.
-While it works now, having to chase them five times for a basic contract inclusion is extremely disappointing.
+Then, completely out of nowhere, around two weeks after my last message, the activation link finally arrived by email.
+It works now, but having to chase them five times for something included in the package is poor by any standard.

 The Packages

-Virgin divides its packages by speed tier.
-Here is how they stack up.
+Virgin still splits things neatly by speed tier.
+Here is how the current line-up looks.

 Upload Speed Limits